ziaadini/yii2-bi-dashboard/src/guide/usage.md

 in the widget section, use the names of these functions when placing the widget in your codes.
 Subsequently, when the widget is triggered and this function is called, it retrieves the output data and stores it back in the database.

-Four parameters, namely string $params, int $rangeType, int $startRange, and int $endRange, must be mandatory and received by the function according to their specified types.
+Four parameters, namely array $params, int $rangeType, int $startRange, and int $endRange, must be mandatory and received by the function according to their specified types.

 For example, let's assume we have a table called 'invoice' where financial invoice values of the system are stored.